 Morocco, Tunisia and Algeria is known as the Maghreb, "the land where the sun sets", and its inhabitants are historically known as the 'Moors'.
 This course introduces you to traditional Moorish cooking, a cuisine rich in fragrant spices, fresh herbs, pulses and grains.

 The course starts with an introduction to all the traditional Moorish ingredients and methods of cooking.
 Cooking traditions are passed down from generation to generation by women with no precise measurements, recipes are not written down, but learnt by feeling and watching.
 Each family will have a different version of the same dish.
-Food from the Maghreb is known for its sweet fragrant spices, handfuls of fresh herbs, fava beans and couscous, nuts, dates and desserts dripping with local honey.
+Food from the Maghreb is known for its sweet fragrant spices, handfuls of fresh herbs, beans and couscous, nuts and dates.

-We will cook temping Moorish dishes such as:
+You will learn to cook temping Moorish dishes such as:

 - Squash or Broad bean Bissara - a traditional dip flavoured with toasted cumin

-- Fatima's fingers - filled with spinach, feta and spiced up
+- Fatima's fingers - filled with spinach,butterbeans and roasted red pepper

-- Tunisian Tajine - seasonal vegetables spiced up with harissa
+- Moroccan Tajine - seasonal vegetables spiced up with harissa with couscous

 - Orange and Almond cake with seasonal fruit